laulilaura/Sportime/README.md

 # Sportime
-Projet web Polytech Montpellier : Projet web
+Web project for my third year of engineering school Polytech Montpellier : Free web project

-**Projet se trouvant sur la branche master**
+**The project is located on the master branch**